 Health Screening Process: To detect and prevent the spread of diseases, Taiwan scans the body temperature of all arriving passengers with an infrared thermal apparatus.
 Symptomatic passengers are required to fill out a form and may need to give an onsite specimen or see local health authorities.
-See also the U.S. Centers for Disease Control (CDC) website.
+See also the U.S. Centers for Disease Control and Prevention (CDC) website.

 Travelers Who Require Accessibility Assistance: Taiwan law prohibits discrimination against persons with disabilities and sets minimum fines for violations.
 By law, new public buildings, facilities, and transportation equipment must be accessible to persons with disabilities.
-See Persons with Disabilities in the Human Rights Report for Taiwan (2015).
+See Persons with Disabilities in the Human Rights Report for Taiwan (2022).

 Women Travelers: If you are a woman traveling abroad, please review our travel tips for Women Travelers.

 Taiwan has modern medical facilities, with state-of-the-art equipment available at many hospitals and clinics.
 Physicians are well trained, and many have studied in the United States and speak English.
 Hospital nursing services provide medication and wound care but generally do not provide the daily patient care functions found in U.S. hospitals.
-For specific clinics and hospitals, see the American Institute in Taiwan (AIT)’s website.
+Taiwan requires masks in healthcare facilities and ambulances to prevent the spread of diseases, including COVID-19.

-Dengue Fever: In recent years, Taiwan has seen a significant increase in cases of dengue fever, a virus common in subtropical regions that is spread through mosquito bites.
+Dengue Fever: In recent years, Taiwan has seen cases of dengue fever, a virus common in subtropical regions that is spread through mosquito bites.
 There is currently no vaccine or medicine to prevent dengue.
 Travelers can protect themselves by preventing mosquito bites.
-For information on how to reduce the risk of contracting dengue, please visit the U.S. Centers for Disease Control and Prevention (CDC) website.
+For information on how to reduce the risk of contracting dengue, please visit the U.S. CDC website.

-For further health information, go to:
+For further health information:

 Road Conditions and Safety: Road conditions, lighting, and traffic safety in cities and on major highways are generally good.
 Roads in major cities are generally congested.
 Be alert for the many scooters and motorcycles that weave in and out of traffic.
 Motor scooters are common throughout the island.
 Be alert for scooters when stepping out of public buses or exiting a car.
 Exercise caution when crossing streets because many drivers do not respect the pedestrian's right of way.
 Be especially cautious when driving on mountain roads, which are typically narrow, winding, and poorly banked, and which may be impassable after heavy rains.
-For example, Taiwan’s central cross-island highway is meandering with poor visibility.
+For example, Taiwan’s central cross-island highway is meandering and often has poor visibility.
 Exercise caution when driving on highways.